nardoz-dev/LiVeSe/docs/2nddelivery/2ndDelivery.md

 ## Technical Work

 Since the first delivery we focus our efforts on :
-- define logic and code of devices
+- define logic of devices
   - weight of measured quantity
+- sample strategy adopted
   - duty cycle and sleep time
 - wire and test all sensors
   - problems encountered with microphone (ky-037)
   - problems encountered with ADC line of Lora Discovery board
 - start integration with the things network and AWS services
-  - sending and receive data
-  - test connectivity between end device and AWS
+  - connectivity between end device and AWS
-- experimentation and evaluation of energy consumption
+- evaluation of energy consumption
-  - FIT iot lab and Ammeter tests
+  - FIT iot lab
+  - Ammeter tests

 ## Missing Functionalities for 3th Delivery